Hong Kong’s blockchain Trade Finance Platform to go live in September

 Confirmation came from Nelson Chow, the HKMA’s chief fintech officer, speaking at this week’s GTR Tradetech Forum in the city.
-The HKMA is working with Deloitte on the platform’s development, along with Bank of China, Bank of East Asia, Hang Seng Bank, HSBC and Standard Chartered.

 It builds on a number of blockchain proofs of concept the authority has undertaken, as well as two whitepapers it has authored, which explore the technology’s potential in trade finance.